Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms: Introduction

 \end{itemize}

-A significant technical feature (inherited from \cite{Oostrom07}) is that both notions of \EB\ and $\B$ come with a characterization via a \emph{local condition} (in ARS, a typical example of a local vs global condition is local confluence vs confluence).

-We apply these methods to study a probabilistic $\lambda$-calculus, namely a Weak Call-by-Value calculus.
-A larger example of application to probabilistic $\lambda$-calculus is \cite{FaggianRonchi} -- whose developments rely also on the abstract results presented here; we illustrate this in \refsec{large}.
+To illustrate their use, we apply these methods to a probabilistic $\lambda$-calculus---Weak Call-by-Value $\lambda$-calculus---which is discussed in Section~\ref{sec:weak}.
+A larger example of application to probabilistic $\lambda$-calculi is~\cite{FaggianRonchi}, whose developments rely also on the abstract results presented here; we illustrate this in \refsec{large}.